Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 The Hilbert space is the completion of either the space of smooth compactly supported functions $f: D \to \R$ (zero boundary) or the space of all smooth functions $f:D \to \R$ modulo additive constants with $(f,f)_\nabla < \infty$ (free boundary).
 In each case, $h$ is understood not as a random function on $D$ but as a random distribution or generalized function on $D$.
 (Mean values of $h$ on certain sets are also defined, but the value of $h$ at a particular point is not defined.)
 One can fix the additive constant for the free boundary GFF in various ways, e.g., by requiring the mean value of $h$ on some set to be zero.
 We will review these definitions in Section \ref{GFFoverview}.

 There are two natural ways to produce a ``random geometry'' from the Gaussian free field.
 The first construction is (critical) {\bf Liouville quantum gravity}.
-Here, one replaces the usual Lebesgue measure $dz$ on a smooth domain $D$ with a random measure $\mu_h = e^{\gamma h(z)}dz$, where $\gamma \in [0,2)$ is a fixed constant and $h$ is an instance of (for now) the free boundary GFF on $D$ (with an additive constant somehow fixed).
+Here, one replaces the usual Lebesgue measure $dz$ on a smooth domain $D$ with a random measure $\mu_h = e^{\gamma h(z)}dz$, where $\gamma \in [0,2)$ is a fixed constant and $h$ is an instance of (for now) the free boundary GFF on $D$ (with an additive constant somehow fixed --- we will actually consider various ways of fixing the additive constant later in the paper; one way is to require the mean value of $h$ on some fixed set to be $0$).
 Since $h$ is not defined as a function on $D$, one has to use a regularization procedure to be precise: where $dz$ is Lebesgue measure on $D$, $h_\eps(z)$ is the mean value of $h$ on the circle $\partial B_\eps(z)$ and the limit represents weak convergence (on compact subsets) in the space of measures on $D$.
 (The limit exists almost surely, at least if $\eps$ is restricted to powers of two \cite{2008arXiv0808.1560D}.)
 We interpret $\mu_h$ as the area measure of a random surface conformally parameterized by $D$.
 When $x \in \partial D$, we let $h_\eps(x)$ be the mean value of $h$ on $D \cap \partial B_\eps(x)$.
 On a linear segment of $\partial D$, we may define a boundary length measure by where $dx$ is Lebesgue measure on $\partial D$.
 (For details see \cite{2008arXiv0808.1560D}, which also relates the above random measures to the curvature-based action used to define Liouville quantum gravity in the physics literature.)